How we'd pick the best airplane seat on any flight

 For reference, if you're over 6 feet tall, anything below 32 inches will be uncomfortable on flights longer than two hours.

-Seat width matters more than most people realize, especially on longer flights:
+Seat width matters more than most people expect, especially on longer flights:

 - 17 inches — Tight (common on narrow-body aircraft like the 737)